cunnie/docs/kubernetes.md

 - Use Fedora instead of Ubuntu because I like Fedora
 - Use IPv6 as well as IPv4 because I like IPv6
-- ~~Use OpenSSL instead of Cloudflare's CLI because I'd rather use the canonical CLI~~
+- Use vSphere instead of Google Cloud because I like vSphere

+#### 0. Create the vSphere VM Template

+_Protip: replace "nono.io" with your domain name where appropriate_

 - Navigate to **Kubernetes** resource pool
 - Actions→New Virtual Machine...
   - Create a new virtual machine